Bishop of Crediton

 The Bishop of Crediton is an episcopal title which takes its name from the town of Crediton in Devon, England.
+Since 1897, it has been used by the Church of England as the title of a suffragan bishop who, along with the Bishop of Plymouth, assists the diocesan Bishop of Exeter in overseeing the Diocese of Exeter.

 The title was originally used by the Anglo-Saxons in the 10th and 11th centuries for a diocese covering Devon and Cornwall.
-It is now used by the Church of England as the title of a suffragan bishop who assists the diocesan Bishop of Exeter.